 Today the CMHA Peel Dufferin Mobile Health Clinic powered by TELUS Health was launched.
 This specially-equipped clinic on wheels will provide essential primary medical care, mental health care and addiction supports directly to underserved citizens in Peel Region including Mississauga, Brampton and Caledon.
-TELUS Health provided the Mobile Health Clinic and is covering the operating costs for three years.
+Doctors of the World Canada provided the Mobile Health Clinic and TELUS Health revamped it and is covering the operating costs for three years.

 The Mobile Health Clinic will provide a unique one-stop experience where a person can receive support for substance use, mental health and physical health, and have discussions regarding housing needs all in the same space.
 The initial locations it will stop will be Wilkinson Road Shelter, Compass Food Bank, Downtown Brampton, Cawthra Road Shelter and the Mississauga Central Library.